Deeper Insights into the Robustness of ViTs towards Common Corruptions: Introduction

 \section{Introduction}

-With the overwhelming advances of Vision Transformers (ViTs) \cite{dosovitskiy2021an,liu2021swin}, there have emerged numerous ViT-fashion models varying in architecture \cite{chen2021crossvit,hassani2021escaping,yuan2021tokens}.
-As a result, design choices borrowed from classical Convolutions Neural Networks (CNNs) have been incorporated into ViTs to boost performance or efficiency \cite{heo2021rethinking,herrmann2021pyramid,liu2021swin,wang2021pvtv2}.
-Meanwhile, benchmarks for robustness towards common corruptions has been proposed \cite{hendrycks2018benchmarking}, expanding concerns over robustness from adversarial-centered settings to ones tackling out-of-distribution data.
+The Vision Transformer (ViT) \cite{dosovitskiy2021an} has propelled overwhelming advances in computer vision.
+Meanwhile, the brittleness of deep neural networks motivates extensive studies exploring the robustness of models.
+Recently, datasets benchmarking robustness towards common corruptions~\cite{hendrycks2018benchmarking, kar20223d} have been introduced, attracting a growing interest in tackling out-of-distribution corruptions.

-Whereas previous studies have unveiled ViTs' superiority over CNNs in robustness \cite{bai2021transformers,Mahmood_2021_ICCV,naseer2021intriguing,paul2021vision} and how characteristic components of ViTs affect or boost their resistance towards corruptions \cite{bhojanapalli2021understanding,mao2021towards,paul2021vision}, no light is shed on influence of design choices migrated from CNNs.
-In this paper, we undertake first exploration by reviewing on popular ViT backbones and unveil underlying influences of CNN-style design strategies on the robustness of ViTs including overlapping patch embeddings and convolutional Feed-Forward Network (FFN).
+To further boost efficacy and efficiency, there have emerged numerous ViT-fashion models varying in architecture \cite{liu2021swin,hassani2021escaping,yuan2021tokens,Mahmood_2021_ICCV}.
+Whereas previous studies have unveiled the superiority of ViTs over CNNs in robustness \cite{bai2021transformers,Mahmood_2021_ICCV,naseer2021intriguing,paul2021vision} and uncovered that characteristic self-attention mechanisms of ViTs may boost their resistance towards corruptions \cite{bhojanapalli2021understanding,paul2021vision}, most emphasis is laid only on vanilla ViTs and no light is shed on robustness gaps among ViT backbone variants.
+Therefore, we undertake the first exploration by reviewing popular ViT backbones.
+Inspired by the improved robustness from PVTv1s~\cite{herrmann2021pyramid} to PVTv2s~\cite{wang2021pvtv2}, we unveil that even minor design strategies may conduce to robustness of ViTs, \ie overlapping patch embeddings and convolutions in feed-forward network (FFN).

-In recent literature, plentiful effective methods have been proposed to tackle robustness threats on CNNs \cite{hendrycks2021many,HendrycksMCZGL20,modas2021prime} while it remains a doubt whether they can be transferred to ViTs straightforwardly.
-To provide a new insight, we testify the feasibility by implanting previous CNN-based augmentations on ViTs.
-Since Mixup \cite{zhang2017mixup}, CutMix \cite{yun2019cutmix} and AutoAugment \cite{cubuk2018autoaugment} have already been ingrained in ViTs' training paradigm, we lay our main emphasis on more complex methods, \ie, adversarial noise training (ANT) \cite{rusak2020simple} and augmentations in the frequency domain \cite{chen2021amplitude}.
+In recent literature, plentiful effective data augmentation methods have been proposed to tackle robustness threats on CNNs \cite{hendrycks2021many,HendrycksMCZGL20,modas2021prime}.
+In additon, the training of ViTs heavily relies on data augmentation, yet there lacks work relating augmentation strategies with the robustness of ViTs.
+To provide a new insight, we explore the feasibility of implanting previous CNN-based augmentation on ViTs for better robustness.
+Since Mixup \cite{zhang2017mixup}, CutMix \cite{yun2019cutmix} and AutoAugment \cite{cubuk2018autoaugment} have already been ingrained in the training of ViTs, we lay our main emphasis on more complex methods, \ie, adversarial noise training (ANT) \cite{rusak2020simple} and augmentation in the frequency domain \cite{chen2021amplitude}.
+Furthermore, motivated by the success of dynamic networks, we introduce a simple approach that improves ANT by integrating the idea of conditional computation so as to dynamically generate sample-specific augmentation parameters.